antois/antois.github.io/_posts/2022-11-03-Setting up Python on MacOS.md

-#### Conclusion
+### Conclusion

 And that’s it!
 This command creates a new kernel for your environment’s Jupyter notebooks, which you can then pick to be used in your notebooks and which shows the correct Python version with `import sys; sys.version`.
 By the way, the `!jupyter-troubleshoot` command used within a Jupyter notebook or `jupyter-troubleshoot` in the environment’s terminal would print out a lot of useful information about Python paths the environment is using, which might also help a lot.

-Please let me know if you have further questions with setting up Python with Conda on your MacOS system.
+Please [let me know](https://docs.google.com/forms/d/e/1FAIpQLSew1RoP25e-oMoSCbqkKta9mxYJcwb2amqofNpDGtRYrxR8WA/viewform) if you have further questions with setting up Python with Conda on your MacOS system!